IbraWorks/MasterMind/README.md

 the colours, I decided to ask the user for input based on spelling of the colours.
 So the user would input "white" if they thought the secret code featured a "white" entry.
-Having finished the main game I realised that this was a bad idea, especially considering how I wanted to implement the ai.
+Having finished the main game I realised that this was a bad idea, especially considering how I wanted to implement the ai (I left the resulting code in the mastermind_first_try.rb file for reference).

 Creating the secret code in this way caused multiple issues:

-  - Creating the game board. "black" and "white" have 5 characters each but "blue" has 4 and "red" has three.
+  - Creating the game board. "black" and "white" have 5 characters each but "blue" has 4 and "red" has 3.
 This made creating a visual board on command line neatly cumbersome because of the differences in character length
   - The method of attack for the ai involved some game theory and a use of knuth's algorithm, which in turn meant the use of some maths.
 Can't do maths on words